nogibjj/IDS706_TeamProject/README.md

 ## Overview
 This project is a FastAPI microservice designed to provide information on ICU beds in various Metropolitan and Micropolitan Statistical Areas (MMSA).
 It includes a data pipeline, load testing, data engineering, and CI/CD integrations, developed using Python.

-The Overall Archetecture of our Data Engineering project is shown below
+The Overall Archetecture of our Data Engineering project is shown as below:
 ![ArchetecturalDiagram](./ArchetecturalDiagram.png)

 ## Features